prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation---December-2020.md

 December 17, 2020
 </pre>
 ### `Introduction`
-A significant number of facial recognition algorithms are biased for one or more subgroups.
-A customer therefore asked that Private Identity provide a diversity evaluation of the Private Identity face recognition algorithm that the customer could run themselves.
-We first built a diverse face evaluation dataset (DIF-CELEB-1M, described below) and then enhanced the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate both predictions and enrolls.
+Several facial recognition algorithms show bias for one or more subgroups.
+A customer therefore asked that Private Identity provide a diversity evaluation of the Private Identity face recognition algorithm.
+Additionally, the customer asked for the ability to run the evaluation themselves.
+First, we built a diverse face evaluation dataset (DIF-CELEB-1M, described below).
+Then, we enhanced the [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate both predictions and enrolls.
+We then ran the Encryption Engine and obtained the following results.

 ### `DIF-CELEB-1M Fairness Evaluation Dataset`